kenmamich/U.S.-Medical-Insurance-Costs/README.md

 <p>In this project, a CSV file with medical insurance costs was investigated using Python skills.
 The goal of this project was to analyze various attributes within insurance.csv to learn more about the patient information in the file and gain insight into potential use cases for the dataset.</p>

 <h2>Installation</h2>
 <p>Due to the project being completed using Jupyter Notebook, there is no need to install my project.
-All you need to do is click on U.S. Medical Insurance.ipynb and there you can find code blocks with their output underneath.</p>
+If you want to explore the code and its outputs a little bit more in-depth all you need to do is click on U.S. Medical Insurance.ipynb and there you can find code blocks with their output underneath.</p>

 <h2>Documentation</h2>